faust64/highwaytohell/README.md

 ![HWTH Illustrated](samples.d/diags/hwth.png)

-Some hopefully-scalable, DNSSEC-capable, DNS manager featuring health checks.
+Some hopefully-scalable, DNSSEC-capable, DNS manager featuring health checks & alerts configuration (HTTP POST/GET, SMS or email).
 Let's be honest, the point is to replace Route53 where I can, if I can, ...
 Any advices, contribution or feedback welcome.